rubenxi/MouseToKeyboardCamera/README.md

 You need to give execution permissions to both mouseclick and MouseToKeyCamera files with "sudo chmod +x ./mouseclick" and "sudo chmod +x ./MouseToKeyCamera".

 To use it, just execute ./MouseToKeyCamera in a terminal opened in the script location where you have to put mouseclick too if you want to use unclutter to hide the mouse and click.
-When the script is executed, it asks you for keys to use, and when you set them all, just do a tab change to the window of the game you want to play.
+When the script is executed, it asks you for keys to use and speed, and when you set them all, just do a tab change to the window of the game you want to play.

+For speed it´s recommended to set default (0.001) to play Monster Hunter games in Citra, and set 0.01 to play Super Mario Odyssey in Yuzu.

 To exit the script, just do a tab change to the terminal the script is executing in, and do a ctrl+c.